intel/neural-compressor/docs/adaptor.md

     }
    ```

-2. parse tune config
+2. Parse tune config

-   LPOT will generate a tune config from your tune capability like
+   LPOT can generate a tune config from your tune capability such as the
+   following:

    ```yaml
     {
         'fuse': {'int8': [['CONV2D', 'RELU', 'BN'], ['CONV2D', 'RELU']],